- Find a Trail

 - Get Involved

-The Horse Creek Trail spans just over 3 paved miles between Dora and Sumiton, two small communities northwest of Birmingham.
+The Horse Creek Trail spans just over two-and-a-half paved miles between Dora and Sumiton, two small communities northwest of Birmingham.
 As the trail was built on a former railroad bed, it's a flat, easy walk or bike ride.
 It follows the route of the Kansas City, Memphis, and Birmingham Railroad, which came here in 1886.

 The trail begins across the street from Dora's T.S.
 Boyd Elementary School and is soon lined by trees to either side.
 Along the way, it passes by residential neighborhoods and the Horse Creek Golf Course.
 From the trail's end at Highway 78, travelers can connect to the short, paved Sumiton Trail, which leads into the city, ending at Sumiton's City Hall on College Street.